Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Extended Data

+where $T$ is a phenomenological temperature-like parameter that controls the sharpness of the damage threshold.
+In the limit $T\to0$, this expression reduces to the deterministic rule $\mathds{1}\{X<0\}$, whereas larger $T$ broadens the transition around $X=0$, representing greater residual uncertainty in the damage assignment.
+The interpretation and scope of $T$ are discussed in Supplementary Note~\ref{sup_note:temp}.

-Spatially averaged damage fraction in the magnitude--temperature space is shown in Extended Data Fig.~\hyperref[ext_fig:heatmap_temp]{5}, revealing the progressive smoothing of the collective response as temperature increases.
-Interestingly, the critical structural diversity $\sigma_c$, beyond which the region no longer exhibits a first-order-like abrupt transition, varies systematically with temperature, as illustrated in Extended Data Fig.~\hyperref[ext_fig:phase_diagram_temperature]{6}.
+Spatially averaged damage fraction in the magnitude--temperature space is shown in Extended Data Fig.~5, revealing the progressive smoothing of the collective response as temperature increases.
+Interestingly, the critical structural diversity $\sigma_c$, beyond which the region no longer exhibits a first-order-like abrupt transition, varies systematically with temperature, as illustrated in Extended Data Fig.~6.

 We observe that $\sigma_c$ decreases as temperature increases.
-This suggests that large uncertainty in the hazard–structure model systematically obscures the emergence of collective behavior, smoothing out the distinct phases observed at lower uncertainty levels.
+This suggests that large uncertainty in the hazard--structure model systematically obscures the emergence of collective behavior, smoothing out the distinct phases observed at lower uncertainty levels.
 Maintaining a consistent phase across analyses therefore becomes crucial for meaningful risk assessment.
 Conversely, pursuing excessively precise component-level models or datasets may yield limited returns for system-level decision-making, as microscopic refinements are often averaged out when collective dynamics dominate.

 \suppmethod{Ising model revisited}